KacperGierycz/KacperGierycz/README.md

 I am a Java developer who has found a true passion in programming.
 It has become my life, presenting both challenges and wonders.
 Grit, perseverance, and focus are my guiding principles.

+<h2 align="left" id="macropower-tech">Scrum Mastry</h2>

+All of the Scrum processes are amazing, but what excites me the most is people collaboration.
+I thrive on social interaction and am an interpersonal collaborator, facilitator of meetings, and advocate for diversity.
+My greatest asset is my ability to lead people and inspire them with positive ideas.
+The principles of Scrum resonate with me deeply and have guided me through the process of acquiring knowledge in Java programming.
+Understanding Scrum came so naturally to me that I was surprised by how easily it all clicked.
+I am the spirit that embodies cooperation, inspiring innovation during calm times, and providing essential support and strength during the heavy storms of uncertainty.
+I welcome arguments and discussions, seeking the knowledge and sweetness of others’ opinions on the same topic.
+Discussions are environments that I find the most calming when diversity of thought emerges.
+I seek situations where everyone has a chance to state their opinion on the matter.
+I listen attentively, allowing all arguments to be presented.
+After considering all viewpoints, we can draw conclusions.
+Sometimes, there are stark differences in opinion, and it is not always easy to determine the best possible option.
+Therefore, we need to trust that others are working in the best interest to achieve the goal, acknowledging that differences in opinions will exist.
+Trust is built through collaboration and the display of values that are noble and worth pursuing.
+Sharing experiences is key to building understanding.
+We achieve this through storytelling, and sometimes we create our own stories when facing challenges together.
+In these moments, we start to believe that we can overcome any obstacle.

 # My Interest in Java